UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Go green when you move: A new address is the perfect opportunity to switch to eco-conscious providers or renewable energy plans if you live in an energy-choice state.

-Moving involves an endless stream of boxes, packing tape, and logistical headaches, but forgetting about your utilities can turn a stressful day into a disaster.
-Utilities are the invisible essentials that make a house livable, and nothing kills the excitement of a new home faster than walking into a dark, cold living room because the power isn’t on.
-Whether you simply need to move an existing account or cancel everything to start fresh with a new provider, understanding the process ensures you have lights, water, and internet the moment you walk through the door.
+Moving involves an endless stream of boxes, packing tape, and logistical headaches, but arriving at a new home with no electricity or running water can turn an already stressful day into a total disaster.
+Understanding the exact process of transferring vs. setting up new utilities is the secret to avoiding unexpected blackouts and cold showers on move-in day.
+Whether you simply need to move an existing account across town or cancel everything to start fresh with a new provider, mastering this essential moving utilities checklist guarantees you have lights, water, and internet the moment you walk through the front door.

 Illustration of a person deciding between transferring utility service or setting up a new service.